CNC

 NB: Remember the potentiometer is a 'high insulation' part (because mains) and if you break it trying to get the knob off (spoiler: slacken the 10mm nut under the cover) Amazon lists them for £43 next day and AliExpress for 49p two weeks.

-This provides for 'normal' mill operation if the CNC box is calling for spindle rotation and full spindle control ignoring the normal controls when the on-line relays pull in.
+This provides for 'normal' manual mill operation if the CNC box is off but when it is calling for spindle rotation then it gives full spindle control ignoring the normal controls when the on-line relays pull in.

 I have wired it to the controller with: